calagopus/website/web/docs/wings/configuration.md

 ```

 ### api.upload_limit
-The maximum file size defined in `MB`, that can be uploaded through the web-based file manager.
+The maximum file size defined in `MiB`, that can be uploaded through the web-based file manager.

 Default value:
 ```yaml